AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: Introduction

 \section{Introduction}

-With the widespread adoption of personal computers and smart mobile devices, the gaming industry has generated considerable economic value and cultural influence around the world.
-However, as a critical step in game development, game UI development still faces various challenges that need to be addressed.
-Compared to the numerous literature \cite{deka2017rico,wu2021screen,li2022learning,warner2023interactive,jiang2024graph4gui} in the computational UI domain for mobile apps and web pages, few academic research and industrial applications discovered and truly resolved the issues encountered in game UI development until now.
+With the rise of personal computers and smart mobile devices, the game industry has generated considerable economic and cultural impacts.
+However, as a critical step in game development, game UI development still faces many challenges.
+Although many studies \cite{li2022learning,warner2023interactive,jiang2024graph4gui} explore UI automation for web pages or mobile apps, few discover and address the issues in game UI development.

-In conventional game UI development, two specialized teams collaborate in parallel to create a cohesive game user interface (GameUI) that can be played in the game engine.
-The first team, made up of UI designers or artists, focuses on creating appealing and expressive visual elements to achieve diverse game styles.
-The second team, composed of UX designers or game engineers, pays more attention to emphasizing usability and functionality by designing effective logical structures.
-As illustrated in Fig~.\ref{fig:cohesive}, the distinct focus areas naturally lead to conflicting design elements, varying style patterns, and inconsistent layouts, making it difficult to construct the GameUI that requires a seamless integration of the aesthetic UI design and the functional UX design.
-Game project teams often employ a great deal of manpower to manually bridge the gap and construct the GameUI in the game engine, while the final quality cannot be guaranteed owing to the lack of industry-wide construction standards.
-Moreover, both UI and UX designs need to be frequently updated according to the latest game design script, which means that the previously completed GameUI must be revised.
-Regardless of developers' experience, manually handling such cases is extremely time-consuming and usually causes delays in the development timeline.
+In the traditional workflow of game UI development, two specialized teams work concurrently to construct a cohesive game user interface (GameUI).
+The first team, made up of UI designers, focuses on crafting visually appealing elements to achieve diverse game styles.
+The second team, composed of UX designers, emphasizes usability and functionality by prototyping effective logical structures.
+As illustrated in Fig~.\ref{fig:teaser}, the distinct focus areas often lead to conflicting design elements and inconsistent layouts, making it difficult to integrate the aesthetic UI design with the functional UX design.
+Game developers must employ substantial effort to align these differences, such as manually finding correspondence between the UI and UX designs, painstakingly adjusting the position, size, anchor, and asset assignment for the UX elements one by one.
+This workflow is time-consuming and low-quality, easily causes delays.